Supply Chain Management

 *2:CMRT: Conflict Minerals Reporting Template

 *3:EMRT: Extended Mineral Reporting Template.
-A survey template for reporting on cobalt and natural mica.
+A survey template for reporting on cobalt, mica, copper, graphite (natural), lithium, and nickel.

 Actual Situation of the Supply Chains

-Although the products that IBIDEN supplies from its Ceramics and other businesses do not contain the subject minerals, some of its IC Package Substrates and printed circuit boards from its electronics business contain tin and gold.
-In FY2022, we conducted annual due diligence surveys on suppliers continually and verified all smelters from which minerals supplied by our suppliers were derived.
+Although the products that IBIDEN supplies from its Ceramics and other businesses do not contain the subject minerals, some of its IC Package Substrates and printed circuit boards from its electronics business contain tin, gold, and so on.
+In FY2024, we conducted annual due diligence surveys on suppliers continually and verified all smelters from which minerals supplied by our suppliers were derived.
 Tin was mainly derived from smelters in Southeast Asia, while gold was derived from ores coming from refineries of mainly Japanese recycling manufacturers.
-The conflict minerals we used have been verified, by a third-party organization, to be derived from smelters/refiners that are compliant with the Conflict Minerals Free Program of RMI or another equivalent program (as of July 2023).
+The conflict minerals we used have been verified, by a third-party organization, to be derived from smelters/refiners that are compliant with the Conflict Minerals Free Program of RMI or another equivalent program (as of July 2025).

 The Company can thus declare that no evidence has been found that the minerals we use are derived from mines that play a part in illegal mining in conflict zones and high-risk areas.
 We will continuously implement risk management to avoid sourcing minerals from mines that play a part in conflict and human rights violations within our supply chain by updating information on the supply chain on a regular basis and promoting the use of certified smelters.